Iowa State University is dedicated to the pursuit of knowledge while upholding high standards of integrity.

 The DEO should review it in conjunction with the annual report already on file and in light of the faculty or staff member's university responsibilities.
 This form will also be kept in the departmental office.

 Conflict of Interest Policy Implementation (Implementation of Special Cases Section)

 The Iowa State University policy on Conflicts of Interest provides for some special cases in which the university engages in activities with university-employee-owned companies.
-When the relationship is one of the company acting as a product vendor and the university as the customer buying the company's product, the special Regents' policy applies (see Faculty Handbook policy on Conflict of Interest Vendors).
-The relationship are managed under the Iowa State University Conflicts of Interest policy (see Faculty Handbook).
+When the relationship is one of the company acting as a product vendor and the university as the customer buying the company's product, the special Regents' policy applies (see Faculty Handbook policy on Conflict of Interest Vendors, Section 18.104.22.168, page 135).
+The relationship is managed under the Iowa State University Conflicts of Interest policy (see Faculty Handbook).

 To manage the special cases identified under the Conflict of Interest policy, a disclosure meeting is held with the relevant employee(s) and those with administrative responsibility related to those employees.
 The immediate supervisor asks for a "meeting for the purpose of an employee making a disclosure of potential conflict of interest related to the employee's company."
 In consultation with the Vice Provost for Research, the list of invited attendees is determined.

 At this meeting it is determined whether the potential conflict involves case 1, 2, or 3 as outlined in the policy and responsibilities are determined for management as outlined in the policy.
 During the meeting the following items are reviewed: